GoodAI/goodai-ltm/README.md

 the following properties:

 * `passage`: The text of the memory.
 This corresponds to text found in a matching chunk, but it may be expanded using text from adjacent chunks.
-* `distance`: A distance metric between the query and the chunk passage.
+* `distance`: Calculated distance between the query and the chunk passage.
 * `confidence`: If a query-passage matching model is available, this is the probability assigned by the model.
 * `metadata`: Metadata associated with the retrieved text, if any.